GT in Fairfax County Public Schools

 This description of the FCPS GT program is unusually straightforward, and shows where resources have been focused in recent years.

-All second grade students enrolled in FCPS take two group ability tests — the Cognitive Abilities Test and the Naglieri.
+As of September 2010, all first and second graders enrolled in FCPS will take the Naglieri NonVerbal Abilities Test (NNAT).
+All second grade students enrolled in FCPS take the Cognitive Abilities Test (CogAt).
 If one or more of the test scores equal or exceed the cutoff being used that year for that test, these students are automatically evaluated for possible admission to the GT Center program starting in third grade.

 In the last few years, about 13% of the second grade population has been automatically evaluated.
 Before then, this group was referred to as the "10% pool," and students were selected for the 10% pool based on aggregated scores on the Otis/Lennon and the CogAT.
 Now, students are selected for a larger automatic screening pool based on minimum scores with respect to each subtest within the CogAT or the Naglieri overall score.
 The specific tests and scores required on those tests changes regularly.
 The current schools of students in the 13% pool compile a screening file, which includes a summary sheet, the school's Gifted Behavior Rating Scale (usually done largely by the second grade teacher), test results, two years of report cards, and an optional parent questionnaire.
 In the last couple years, FCPS staff have said that about 60% to 70% of the students in this 13% pool were admitted to the GT Center program.